Woman found dead in Spokane 40 years ago identified through genetic genealogy, but more questions remain

 Investigators continued to revisit the case over the years.
 In 2002, forensic drawings and a facial reconstruction were done.
 In 2007, the case information was uploaded into the National Missing and Unidentified Persons System's database.

-Last fall, not long after genetic genealogy helped solve the cold case killing of Candy Rogers in Spokane, Spokane Police Sgt.
-Zac Storment sent "Millie's" DNA to Othram Nanolabs for analysis.
+Last fall, not long after genetic genealogy helped solve the cold case killing of Candy Rogers in Spokane, Spokane police Sgt.
+Zac Storment sent "Millie's" DNA to Othram Inc. for analysis.

 Genetic genealogy uses a special type of DNA analysis to compare unknown DNA profiles to profiles in publicly available databases.
 Then genealogists build family trees from often distant connections, like cousins or uncles, to help identify people.

-Note: Editor's Note: This story has been updated to correct the name of Othram.
-Inc. the lab that did the genetic genealogy in this case.